Maja Van Der Velden

 - Ines Junge - Extending the lifespan of digital artifacts

-- Eunji Lee - Complex service processes in health care
+- Eunji Lee - Making the invisible visible: Understanding complex healthcare service processes

 - Margaret Machnia Sommervold - In Illness and in Health - A critical inquiry of the potential of digital health technology for supporting youth in health care transitions